Why has Japan become so popular as a travel destination?

 Attractions like themed cafes (cat cafes, maid cafes, etc.) and cultural centers give visitors memorable stories to take home.

-These factors, combined with Japan’s sharply devalued currency have made it a favorite for travelers worldwide.
+These factors, combined with a sharply devalued currency have made Japan a favorite for travelers worldwide.